micrum/course/README.md

-Course Building web applications with Ruby on Rails
+Building web applications with Ruby on Rails
 =============

-## About
+## About this course

 This course is for programmers looking to build web-based applications (includes programmers who are new to web development).